docker/buildx/docs/bake-reference.md

 > If you do not provide a `hard limit`, the `soft limit` is used
 > for both values.
 If no `ulimits` are set, they are inherited from
 > the default `ulimits` set on the daemon.

+> **Note**
+>
+> In most cases, it is recommended to let the builder automatically determine
+> the appropriate configurations.
+Manual adjustments should only be considered
+> when specific performance tuning is required for complex build scenarios.

 ## Group